 Let Windows install the necessary drivers

-However, Windows will want to start installing crucial drivers as soon as possible.
-It will then very likely require a restart in order to finish the driver installations for your system to run properly.
+However, Windows will want to install crucial drivers as soon as possible.
+It will likely require a restart to finish the driver installations for your system to run properly.

-Just bear in mind that all your drivers might not be installed all in one go.
-You might have to check the drivers in the device manager that it couldn’t install automatically and download the appropriate driver(s) from the specific hardware manufacturer’s website.
+Remember that all your drivers might not be installed all in one go.
+You might have to check the drivers in the device manager that couldn’t install automatically and download the appropriate ones from the specific hardware manufacturer’s website.

 Simply download and install them until all hardware devices are installed in the Device Manager.